Luming-L/ProjectNew/Reference/Houle.md

 # Whether recurrently mutated regions are associated with PRDM9 expression in tumors
-Somatic mutations may affect PRDM9 expression.
+We want to know wether recurrently mutated regions Somatic mutations may affect PRDM9 expression.
 The mutations in which gene may affect the expression of PRDM9.
 We need regions where SNVs cluster across all samples, because they are comparable.
 ## input
 PRDM9 expression level